pputtaswamy07/React-NodeJS/README.md

 # Contributing
 Feel free to contribute to the project by opening issues and submitting pull requests.
 Ensure that your contributions align with the project's goals and coding standards.

-Thank you for your interest in the PJ's Café application!
+Thank you for your interest in my project!!